In the world of freelancing, having top-notch skills is crucial, but knowing how to sell yourself is what ultimately lands you the job.

 Step 4: Address the client’s specific needs

-Show your client that you understand the brief clearly and can deliver by directly answering the needs they stated in the job description.
+Show you understand the brief clearly and can deliver by directly answering the needs they stated in the job description.

 I have worked closely with local and international brands, making their collections come to life.
 This includes several luxury start-up brands such as Éclat and Luxelle, where I spearheaded the design team responsible for launching their successful first collections.